elizabethhwang/Senior-Design-Project/README.md

 # Senior-Design-Project
 This is the repository for the Senior Design Project.

-## By: Elizabeth Hwang, Alexandria Perez
+## By: Elizabeth Hwang and Alexandria Perez

 ### Project Advisor: Dr. Norali Pernalete
 All of the code is written in C++, using the Arduino IDE.